 - contact us or our service providers directly for any reason, including enquiring about or purchasing our products and services, requesting further information, seeking assistance or reporting a problem with your account or our website;

-- when you subscribe to receive our alerts and newsletters, participate in our promotions and competitions, and filling in forms and applications.
+- when you subscribe to receive our alerts and newsletters, participate in our promotions, competitions and surveys (if agreed), and filling in forms and applications.

 Why do we need your personal data?